maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-To retrieve the pathname from the `path` `struct` we need to walk the directory hierarchy until reaching the root directory of the same mount.
-For sake of simplicity we skip this part.
+To retrieve the pathname from the [`path`](https://elixir.bootlin.com/linux/v6.8.5/source/include/linux/path.h#L8) struct we need to walk the directory hierarchy until reaching the root directory of the same VFS mount.
+For the sake of simplicity, we don't go into the details of this part.

-## eBPF Program loading and attaching
+## The eBPF program trigger

-To run the eBPF program with a fixed frequency the perf subsystem exposes a kernel software event of type CPU clock ([`PERF_COUNT_SW_CPU_CLOCK`](https://elixir.bootlin.com/linux/v6.8.5/source/include/uapi/linux/perf_event.h#L119) with user APIs.
+To run the eBPF program with a fixed frequency the [Perf](https://perf.wiki.kernel.org/index.php/Main_Page) subsystem exposes a kernel software event of type CPU clock ([`PERF_COUNT_SW_CPU_CLOCK`](https://elixir.bootlin.com/linux/v6.8.5/source/include/uapi/linux/perf_event.h#L119) with user APIs.
 Luckily, eBPF programs can be attached to those events.

 So, after the program is loaded: